NoxiousKarn/Showerthoughts/README.md

 You will need internet to the Pwnagotchi for these steps to work.
 So first get a shared internet connection via BT or through your host machine.
 If you are running a Pi3 or 4 and have an ETH port just connect that port to your router and follow along.
+Copy the commands here and paste them in order in a terminal window. (just right click in the terminal window to paste from clipboard)

 ## Configuration